dchristrf/toucan/README.md

 ## Create Discord Development Bot

-You can create your own blank foundation development bot in 3 steps
+You can create your own development bot in 3 steps

 - [Create a New Application on discord developer portal](https://discord.com/developers/applications) with a name
 - Create a bot for the application.
 Go to the `Bot` section, create a bot.